sahasd/terminal-here/README.md

 # terminal-here
-Mac service application that lets you right click a folder and open terminal at that directory
+Simple mac shortcut allowing users to right click folder and open terminal in that directory